kellyrmilligan/hapi-react-redux/README.md

 # Why?
 yes you could just write a module, import it, and re-use it in handlers and what not. but why not follow hapi's nice plugin architecture and make it easy?

-## TODO FOR NEW RELEASE
-what is up with querystring params? turn them into a string again for RR?

 ## Usage
 hapi-react-redux tries to be un-opinionated where possible.
 In a few places for the sake of ease of use, a few constraints are in place for the top level component of your application.
 The pattern for the plugin itself is modeled after the wonderful [vision](https://github.com/hapijs/vision) module for rendering views.